Best Things To Do in Tenerife

 The island of Tenerife is a unique place for many reasons, but it is thanks to its perfect temperature and gentle wind currents that it is one of the best destinations for paragliding.

-Throughout the island there are about 30 different points from which to take off, and especially in summer the conditions are so good that there are daily flights in which to enjoy an experience as beautiful as it is exciting.
+Throughout the island there are about 30 different points from which to take off, and especially in summer the conditions are so good that there are daily flights in which to enjoy an experience as beautiful as exciting.
 It's not just the adrenaline rush: it's the views and the feeling of freedom that make paragliding in Tenerife such a popular experience.

 If you want to know more about paragliding flights, here I tell you about the best value for money and safest experiences and give you a few tips before you launch yourself (literally) into the void: Paragliding flights in Tenerife.